ELECTION YEAR 2022

 - Stay current on early education news.
 Join our e-mail list, follow us on Twitter and Facebook, and read our Eye on Early Education blog.
 Review and share research on the benefits of high-quality early education for children, families, and the economy.

 - Engage Candidates.
 Speak up!
 Ask questions and engage candidates in conversation about prioritizing young children:

-• What is your plan to ensure that all young children have access to high-quality early education?
+• What is your plan to ensure that all young children have access to high-quality and affordable early education?

 • How will you support the professional development and compensation of the early education and care workforce?